 |Minimum deposit amount||US$5,000||US$5,000||US$5,000||US$5,000||US$5,000||US$5,000||US$5,000|

-Offering the second highest interest rate at 0.60% p.a., State Bank of India Singapore (an Indian bank that has an offshore banking license in Singapore) provides one of the greatest chances of making your USD grow by leaps and bounds.
+State Bank of India Singapore (an Indian bank that has an offshore banking license in Singapore) is offering the second highest interest rate at 0.60% p.a.
 However, do note that the tenure is longer than the rest at 24 months, meaning that you won’t be able to take your money out until the period is up.
 They also boast a relatively low minimum deposit at US$5,000 that’s affordable for most.

 |Best Interest rate||0.20%||(0.30% under priority banking preferential rate)|